 By the end of week 3, I managed to hit the RM1000 goal – with a total of RM1,120 in sales.
-To turn this into a sustainable business, we would have to increase the number of sales, so for the final week of this case study, I would be looking at scaling this small business.
+To turn this into a sustainable business, we would have to increase the number of sales, so for the final week, I would be looking at scaling the business.

 Here are some key takeaways from week 3:

 - Don’t build a boring corporate website.
 Build a website that directs your visitors to take an action.

 - Spend less time perfecting a website (my site isn’t perfect), and more time marketing your business.

 - Create an offer that your customer can’t refuse.
 The marketplace is crowded and you need to find a way to stand out.

 - Your first few customers are your best salespeople.
 Find ways for them to tell other people about you.